this feminist photo gallery is reclaiming 'cute'

 When did you get the idea to combine your feminism with your photography?

-During my freshman year of college I was going to UCSB for film.
-I wanted to be a director, but there basically weren't any female directors in this film programme.
+My freshman year of college I was going to UCSB for film.
+I wanted to be a director, but there basically weren't any female directors in this film program.
 It was so male-dominated.
-I think that's when I realised that the work I make is political.
-Girls and women simply creating work is a feminist act.
+I think that's when I realized that the work I make is political.
+As a response to that, the first film I directed was a short Quentin Tarantino-esque film, where there's a lady serial killer who, in the end, kills the town's male serial killer.
+After that film, I combined feminism with photography in other ways.
+I believe that girls and women simply creating work is a feminist act.

 Do you struggle with being a white cisgender woman trying to make inclusive, diverse, and intersectional feminist art?
 How do you resolve that?

 Yes.
 Absolutely.
-Because I'm white and cisgendered, I need to be careful not to tokenise my models of colour, or my non-binary and trans models.
-I think it's okay for me to photograph a PoC or a non-binary person when they reach out to me.
+Because I'm white and cisgendered, I need to be careful not to tokenize my models of color, or my nonbinary and trans models.
+I think it's okay for me to photograph a PoC or a nonbinary person when they reach out to me.
 During a shoot, I need to be mindful about erasing or whitewashing their stories.
 I try to avoid this while I shoot by asking them "How would you like to be portrayed?
 What pose do you want to do?"
-The boundary between being inclusive and being tokenising is definitely something I am learning, and always will be, because I am white and cis.
+The boundary between being inclusive and being tokenizing is definitely something I am learning, and always will be, because I am white and cis.

 You just launched a new girls-only gallery called Girlfriends.
 Tell me everything!

 Girlfriends Gallery came out of that struggle I just talked about.
-Showcasing the art by girls, PoC, non-binary people, trans people, disabled people...
-It's an online gallery space aiming to examine subjects like body positivity, intersectionality, and inclusivity through art.
+Showcasing the art by girls, PoC, nonbinary people, transfolk, disabled people, etc., would be the best way to let them tell their own stories.
+Girlfriends Gallery is an online gallery space aiming to examine subjects like body positivity, intersectionality, and inclusivity through art.
 In it, anyone is welcome, although there will always be a focus on girls, minorities, and emerging artists.
+Ultimately, Girlfriends is a cute gallery showcasing cute art.

 Text Jane Helpern